 - 22% of adults in the U.S. use Twitter and appear to be geared towards urban, well educated, and higher-income users.
 Also, the site is viewed at least once a day by 46% of American Twitter users.

-- 330 million people used Twitter every month by the first quarter of 2019.
+- 330 million people used Twitter every month by the first quarter of 2019 and has over 206 million daily active users.
 And although those figures decreased year over year, much of the decrease came from the platform eliminating automated bots.
 Implying more direct user interaction and (hopefully) less irrelevant noise.